 We have an expanding offering of which we are proud of and invite you to further explore our facilities...

-Our vision, guiding principles and and the assets we currently deploy.
+Our vision, guiding principles and the assets we currently deploy.

 The OpenScience Laboratory, launched in 2013 with funding from the Wolfson Foundation, provides an authentic sense of place with access to real data through authentic interfaces.

-Consisting of two optical telescopes based in Tenerife, and a rdaio telescope based at our campus in Milton Keynes.
+Consisting of two remotely operated optical telescopes based in Tenerife, and a radio telescope based at our campus in Milton Keynes.

-The on campus laboratories allow our students to acquire and practice lab-based skills.
-Lab and field casts provide an interactive experience by connecting students and teachers via live web streaming.
+The on campus laboratories allow students to acquire and practice lab-based skills.
+Lab and field casts provide an interactive experience by connecting students and lecturers via live web streaming.

 Introductory practical computer networking skills.